 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 MacMillan has been spelled MacMillan, MacMullan, MacMullen, McMullen, McMullin, McMullan, McMillan, MacMullin and many more.

-More information is included under the topic Early MacMillan Notables in all our PDF Extended History products.
+Another 30 words (2 lines of text) are included under the topic Early MacMillan Notables in all our PDF Extended History products and printed products wherever possible.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name MacMillan arrived in North America very early:

-MacMillan Settlers in the United States in the 19th Century
+MacMillan Settlers in United States in the 19th Century

-MacMillan Settlers in the United States in the 20th Century
+MacMillan Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.